...

 Burden of Proof

 The burden of proving causation lies with the plaintiff in personal injury lawsuits.
 To establish causation, plaintiffs must present relevant evidence and expert testimony.
-This evidence may include medical records, eyewitness accounts, accident reports, and physical injury documentation.
-Plaintiffs must create a clear, logical chain that ties the defendant’s conduct to their injury without interruptions.
-Additionally, where causation is complex, such as in product liability cases, expert testimony from qualified engineers or accident reconstruction professionals is often necessary to clarify how the defendant’s actions directly caused the injury.
+This evidence may include medical records, eyewitness accounts, accident reports, and documentation of physical injuries.
+Plaintiffs must create a clear, logical chain that ties the defendant's conduct to their injury without interruptions.
+Additionally, where causation is complex, such as in product liability cases, expert testimony from qualified engineers or accident reconstruction professionals is often necessary to clarify how the defendant's actions directly caused the injury.

 The Role of Medical Experts in Proving Causation